DU BOIS, W[illiam] E[dward] B[urghardt] [Pronounced: doo-BOYZ] (1868-1963)

 One example of dual power was the situation in Russia after the “February Revolution” (in March 1917!) overthrowing the Tsar, and lasting until the “October Revolution” (in November 1917!), when the Bolsheviks led by Lenin seized complete power for the working class.
 During this period of about 8 months, there was official power in the hands of the “Provisional Government”, but very extensive de facto power in the hands of the Soviets (councils) of workers, peasants and soldiers.
 For example, while the Provisional Government was nominally in charge of the Russian army, in reality most army units would generally only obey government orders if they were also OK’d by their local Soviet.

-It is often said that the current situation in Nepal, since the end of the People’s War in 2006, is also a period of dual power.
-In this case the Nepal Army is under the control of the feudal-capitalist alliance, but there still exists a separate army, the People’s Liberation Army, which is controlled by the Unified Communist Party of Nepal (Maoist).
-Similarly, the UCPN(M) is the largest party in the Constituent Assembly (which is serving as the interim parliament), though it doesn’t have a majority.
-Since major decisions require a two-thirds majority, there is in effect stalemate there as well as militarily.
-This is obviously also a very unstable situation, and one of these class forces will fairly soon overthrow the other.
-It is so far unclear which will triumph.
+It was originally said that the situation in Nepal immediately after the end of the People’s War in 2006 was also a period of dual power.
+In this case the Nepal Army was under the control of the feudal-capitalist alliance, but there still existed a separate army, the People’s Liberation Army, which was controlled by what was then called the Unified Communist Party of Nepal (Maoist).
+Similarly, the UCPN(M) was the largest party in the Constituent Assembly (which was serving as the interim parliament), though it didn’t have a majority.
+Since major decisions required a two-thirds majority, there was in effect a stalemate there as well as militarily.
+But this was obviously also a very unstable situation, and in the end the supposed “Maoist” party surrendered to the bourgeoisie and became just another reformist-minded social-democratic party.

 The philosophical theory that both matter and mind exist, but that they are “completely independent” aspects of the world, and that neither depends on the other or is an outgrowth or development of the other.
 Consequently this is supposed to be a middle position between materialism and idealism.
 However, from the Marxist, materialist standpoint dualism is itself a type of idealism, since it also denies the primacy of matter.